status-im/specs/docs/stable/6-payloads.md

 This specifications describes how the payload of each message in Status looks like.
 It is primarily centered around chat and chat-related use cases.

-The payloads aim to be flexible enough to support messaging but also cases described in the [Status Whitepaper](https://status.im/whitepaper.pdf) as well as various clients created using different technologies.
+The payloads aims to be flexible enough to support messaging but also cases described in the [Status Whitepaper](https://status.im/whitepaper.pdf) as well as various clients created using different technologies.